ucdavis/ECS272-Fall2022/README.md

 # UPDATED Portion of README For Assignment 2
-1. Change directory into the Vue-Skeleton template
+1. Change directory into the Vue-Skeleton template under Homework 2
 2. Run `npm i` to install node modules as needed
 3. Run `npm run start` to start the sever.